WyattKribs/purple-lake-3539/README.md

 As a user,
 When I visit the employee show page,
-I do not see any tickets listed that are not assigned to the employee and I see a form to add a ticket to this movie
+I do not see any tickets listed that are not assigned to the employee and I see a form to add a ticket to this employee
 When I fill in the form with the id of a ticket that already exists in the database and I click submit
 Then I am redirected back to that employees show page and i see the ticket's subject now listed
-(you do not have to test for sad path, for example if the id does not match an existing ticket
+(you do not have to test for sad path, for example if the id does not match an existing ticket)
 ```
 ## Extension
 ```
 Extension
-Best Friends
+Best Friend

 As a user,
-When I visit an employee's show page
+When I visit an employee show page,
-I see that employees name and level and I see a unique list of all the other employees that this employee shares tickets with
+Then I see the name of the other employee who has the highest count of closed tickets shared with this employee, and I see the count of closed tickets that they share with this employee
 ```